treder/MVPA-Light/README.md

 * `auc`: Area under the ROC curve.
 An alternative to classification accuracy that is more robust to imbalanced classes and independent of changes to the classifier threshold.
 * `dval`: Average decision value for each class.
 * `tval`: t-test statistic, calculated by comparing the sets of decision values for two classes.
 Can be useful for a subsequent second-level analysis across subjects.
+* `confusion`: [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).
+The rows corresponds to classifier predictions, columns correspond to the true classes.
+The (i,j)-th element gives the proportion of samples of class j that have been classified as class i.

 There is usually no need to call [`mv_calculate_performance`](utils/mv_calculate_performance.m) directly.
 By setting the `cfg.metric` field, the performance metric is calculated automatically in [`mv_crossvalidate`](mv_crossvalidate.m), [`mv_classify_across_time`](mv_classify_across_time.m),  [`mv_classify_timextime`](mv_classify_timextime.m) and [`mv_searchlight`](mv_searchlight.m).